-Flexibility is important, especially during 2021’s summer season.
-If you can’t get your preferred move date, check out these tips.
+Planning is important, including this year’s summer season.
+If you need additional advice — or can’t get your preferred move date — check out these helpful tips.

 This depends a lot upon where you’re planning to move.
 Some areas of the country are not affected by capacity and logistical challenges at all, while others are.
 Our best advice?
 Book your move date in advance.
 Have flexibility?
 Please book early anyway.
 This will ensure we deliver the level of service you’ve come to expect.